16 Characteristics Of Highly Toxic Parents

 Some children grow up with parents who will not allow them to express different thoughts or opinions.
 If you disagree with such a parent, they might accuse you of being headstrong, rebellious, stupid, or worse.

 It seems especially common in matters of faith.
 A parent might insist that a child who doesn’t believe exactly as they do will wind up facing serious punishment, like hell or physical retribution.
-Parents like these will typically not tolerate any questions from their children, because even asking a simple question would suggest the kid doesn’t believe whatever the parent thinks they “should.”
+Parents like these typically will not tolerate any questions from their children, because even asking a simple question would suggest the kid doesn’t believe whatever the parent thinks they should.

 Religious toxic parents might call their kids “possessed.”
 Other unhealthy parents might stick with just-as-damaging labels like “crazy.”

 Ultimately, this is toxic parenting because the child is not permitted to think for themselves.
-Such kids are typically expected to accept their parent’s words as fact and behave more like a soldier or a robot than a real human being.
+Such kids are typically expected to accept their parents’ words as fact and behave more like a soldier or a robot than a human being.

 2. They don’t see their children as autonomous individuals.

 For too many toxic parents, their child is merely an extension of themselves, and little more than that.
-They might even fear the day their kid attempts to be more autonomous and spend years trying to prevent them from fully expressing their thoughts and feelings as a solo person.
+They might even fear the day their kid attempts to be more autonomous and spend years trying to prevent them from fully expressing their thoughts and feelings as their own person.

 Parents like this often fall into the “children should be seen and not heard” camp.
 Age-appropriate behavior like temper tantrums, bad moods, whining, and crying aren’t properly addressed with love and understanding because these parents don’t care why their kid is acting out.
 All they care about is that the unwanted behavior stops.